06 – Helen

 Helen’s Story

 When they all left, my dad came to find me with one last box.
-Someone left it but there was no label or card.
+Someone had left it with no label or card.
 Inside was a doll, with a tea party set and several outfits to dress her in.
 Dad said I could play with it in the morning.

 I woke up the next day with my bedcovers on the floor.
-Maybe I kicked them off in my sleep, but I didn’t think about it because the tea party was already set up on the other side of my room.
-I played with it for a few minutes before dad called me for breakfast, then played with it some more when I got home until it was time to put them away.
-I left the doll on top of the pile in my toy box so I could quickly grab her again the next day.
+Maybe I’d kicked them off in my sleep, but I didn’t think about it because the tea party was already set up on the other side of my room.
+I played with it for a few minutes before Dad called me for breakfast, then played some more when I got home until it was time to put the toys away.
+I left the doll on top of the pile in my toy box so I could grab her quickly again the next day.

-When I came back from brushing my teeth, though, I found her sitting on my pillow.
-Dad always did like playing tricks on me, so I just put her away again and went to bed.
+When I came back from brushing my teeth, I found her sitting on my pillow.
+Dad always liked playing tricks on me, so I just put her away again and went to bed.

-When I woke in the morning, I could make out its face between the box and lid, along with a half dozen or more stuffed bears.
-I had too many toys if the box wasn’t shutting anymore.
+The next morning, I could make out its face between the box and lid, along with a half-dozen or more stuffed bears.
+I had too many toys if the box wouldn’t close anymore.

 I shivered and realized my covers were on the floor again.
-Wondering if I move a lot in my sleep, I caught sight of something in the mirror and sat up, finding half my toys scattered across my floor.
+Wondering if I moved a lot in my sleep, I caught sight of something in the mirror and sat up, finding half my toys scattered across the floor.

 “Dad, were you in my room?”
 I said.